Think Outside the Buckingham Box with This London Itinerary

 Over at the sparkling new Tottenham Hotspur Stadium, guests can take their experience to the literal next level by booking some time on the Dare Skywalk.
 The 90-minute add-on transports adventure-seekers to the monstrous complex’s roof for an adrenaline-pumping trek overlooking North London and the 62,000 seats below.
 It’s not for the faint of heart, sure, but no matter where your team loyalties lie, this is undoubtedly bucket list territory.

 If sitting back and watching the pros go at it is more your speed, you can easily purchase tickets to see any of the area’s esteemed Barclay’s Women’s Super League squads square off.
-The women’s game is on the move in the UK, and while many of the superstars have already made a name for themselves on the international stage thanks to England’s triumphant UEFA Women's Euro 2022 tournament and the upcoming FIFA Women’s World Cup in Australia and New Zealand, their league matches remain both accessible and affordable… for now.
+The women’s game is on the move in the UK, and while many of the superstars have already made a name for themselves on the international stage thanks to England’s triumphant UEFA Women's Euro 2022 tournament and incredible second-place finish at FIFA Women’s World Cup in Australia and New Zealand, their league matches remain both accessible and affordable… for now.

 Complete your sporting outing by dropping into TOCA Social, a groundbreaking concept combining arcade-inspired football action with tasty food and drink inside Greenwich’s landmark O2 Arena.
 A host of brilliantly designed games will keep you and yours on your toes while craft cocktails and bar bites hit the table in droves.
 Never set foot on the pitch before?
 No worries—the staff will show you the ropes, and the highly customizable settings on most attractions guarantee that no one gets left in the dust.